 A line has distinct start and end stops, called nodes, with one or more nodes placed along the line's length which delimit each line segment and the segment's shape.

-The type of node controls the connected segments.
+The type of node controls how the curve is shaped between segments.
 There are three basic types of node:

-A shape is a closed path with no discernible start or end.
-It is made up of multiple nodes and segments.
+A shape is a closed curve—it has no discernable start or end—made up of multiple curves.

-You can also easily create geometric shapes using the Shape tools.
+You can also easily create geometric type shapes using the shape tools.
 These have special properties that enable you to quickly create otherwise difficult to draw shapes, such as circles, rectangles and polygons.